Running an eldritch plant shop in Strange Horticulture is everything I want in life

 I immediately fell in love with Strange Horticulture when I played the demo, and now I've had a few hours with a longer, more polished preview build I am even more in loverer.
 I do not understand why this is not everyone's most anticipated game ever.
 Imagine if all the horrible shouting griefers playing war games put down their weapons and picked up a strange plant and a taxonomic tome.
 What a world that would be!
 Certainly a world with more plant shops, anyway, though probably not (m)any as strange as Strange Horticulture.

 You inherit this shop, along with its secrets, a folding map of the area to go exploring, and shelves of odd plant specimins.
 Sometimes it is raining.
 It is a real October vibe.
 There is a strange mystery, involving cultist and murder - a stranger in a beautiful jade mask comes to the shop, sometimes, as well as the detective struggling to solve a number of troubling murders in the area.
 But what care I for that?
-I am deep role-playing as a horticulturalist.
+I am deep role-playing as a horticulturist.

 The preview build itself has had some improvements compared to the demo.
 Your hidden draw of knick-knacks is a little easier to organise, your tools for examining plants a little slicker and quicker to use.
 There's an option to automatically label plants once you've identified them.
 But it still rains, and your cat still looks up with annoyance when you ding the bell to call in the next customer.